 Click the following links for information on Glenn's peer-reviewed (and often cited) book The Cape Breton Fiddle: Making and Maintaining Tradition, CBU Press, distributed by Nimbus Publishing. https://nimbus.ca/store/cape-breton-fiddle.html https://www.amazon.ca/Cape-Breton-Fiddle-Glenn-Graham/dp/1897009097

-Cape Breton is a region that is seeking ways to rebuild itself in response to outmigration, industrial decline, and other pressures and opportunities presented by globalization.
-One way of pursuing development is through harnessing the Island's endogenous assets, one of which includes its rich traditional music that is rooted in Gaelic culture.
-The Red Shoe Pub is a venue that exemplifies these dynamics.
-Below is a clip of Glenn performing there with Kenneth MacKenzie, Allan Dewar (piano) and Patrick Gillis (guitar).
+Cape Breton communities are rebuilding in response to outmigration, industrial decline, and other pressures and opportunities presented by globalization and a recent positive immigration turn.
+Some are harnessing the Island's endogenous assets, one of which includes its traditional fiddle music, rooted in Gaelic culture.
+The Red Shoe Pub exemplifies these dynamics.
+Below are clips from The Red Shoe featuring Glenn performing with Kenneth MacKenzie, Allan Dewar (piano) and Patrick Gillis (guitar), as well as Joel Chiasson (piano, clip #2).